fizzy-fifs/Bank-Tech-Test/README.md

-# # Bank-Tech-Test
+#  Bank-Tech-Test
 A simple banking program that allows users to create an account, make deposits, make withdrawals and print an account statement.
-This project is a result of a tech test written in part fulfilment of the Makers Academy Coding Bootcamp
+This project is the result of a tech test written in part fulfilment of the Makers Academy Coding Bootcamp.

-The program was designed to meet the following requirements:
+This program is designed to meet the following requirements:
   * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
   * Deposits, withdrawal.
   * Account statement (date, amount, balance) printing.